tarwn/lessthandot-hugo/blogs/content/posts/2011-11-17-showing-sysjobhistory-run_duration-in-hhmmss.md

 SELECT STUFF(STUFF(FormattedTime,3,0,':'),6,0,':'),* FROM cte
 ```

-Now I don&#8217;t have any jobs that run over 24 hours, I might have some of them that are 16 hours or so I am not sure if it adds to the hours or if it starts to add 2 more digits for the days
+Now I don't have any jobs that run over 24 hours, I might have some of them that are 16 hours or so I am not sure if it adds to the hours or if it starts to add 2 more digits for the days

 If you have never used the STUFF function before make sure to read our wiki: [Ten SQL Server Functions That You Have Ignored Until Now][2] to learn about other seldom used functions like